babysnakes/duwop/README.md

 * Copy `extra/env-sample` to `.env` in the repository root and edit to your liking.
 * Create a `devdata` directory in the repository root - this will hold the development state directory.
-Use the `duwopctl link` and `duwopctl proxy` commands (described above in the setup instructions) to setup the development state directory, _however_, use the undocumented `--state-dir` option (or `DUWOP_APP_STATE_DIR` environment variable) to make sure your editing the development state directory.
+Use the various `duwopctl` commands (described above in the setup instructions) to setup the development state directory, _however_, use the undocumented `--state-dir` option (or `DUWOP_APP_STATE_DIR` environment variable) to make sure your editing the development state directory.
 If you have setup your `.env` file correctly (previous bullet) and you are running from within the repository root you don't have to do anything, the development `devdata` directory is enabbled automatically.
 * Do not use `--log-to-file` option as the log directory is hard-coded.

 ### Contributors